Little-png/BachelorThesis_DOIPoverHTTP/README.md

 # DOIP over HTTP a first approach

 In this repository you will find my first approaches to implement a proxy for DOIP over HTTP.
 It essantialy contains two tries.
 One for the REST-style approach were I tried to conform to as many REST standarts as possible and one approach with the RPC-style.
-Both appraoches consist out of a client sending requests and an very basic server.
-The RPC-style approach is a bit more advanced as the REST approach beacuse while working on it I decided that the RPC approach is the more sensible of them both.\\
+Both approaches consist out of a client sending requests and an very basic server.
+The RPC-style approach is a bit more advanced as the REST approach beacuse while working on it I decided that the RPC approach is the more sensible of them both.
-The RPC approach implements a basic concept of sessions where the server refuses to communicte if there is no session id in the message.
-This warranted a change on every DOIP response or request Message, I added a field where a sessin id can be assinged for every message.
+The RPC approach implements a basic concept of sessions where the server refuses to communicate if there is no session id in the message.
+This warranted a change on every DOIP response or request Message, I added a field where a session id can be assinged for every message.

 ## Specifications for the RPC approach

 ### General
-The endpoint to start interactin with the server is the "/Home" endpoint.
-This endpoint expects a POST HTTP request for every message and otherwise trie to conform to the DOIP specifications.
+The endpoint to start interacting with the server is the "/Home" endpoint.
+This endpoint expects a POST HTTP request for every message and otherwise tries to conform to the DOIP specifications.
 But sadly a whole implementation of the DOIP specification was out of scope for this bachelors thesis.

 ### 0.DOIP_Op.RequestSession
 This is a new Operation designed by me that is intended to be the first operation that is send in every DOIP over HTTP interaction.
-It initiates a handsahke were the client asks for a session id and then is assinged one by the server.
+It initiates a handshake were the client asks for a session id and then is assinged one by the server.
 This session id is then expected to be present in every following message of this interaction.

 ### Errors